Van Gaal, 71 and revitalized, may take another coaching job - NewsBreak

 Van Gaal, 71 and revitalized, may take another coaching job

-DOHA, Qatar — (AP) — Revitalized at the World Cup, Louis van Gaal might not be ready to call time on his coaching career just yet.
+Revitalized at the World Cup , Louis van Gaal might not be ready to call time on his coaching career just yet.

 Having to battle against an aggressive form of prostate cancer hasn't dampened the enthusiasm of one of soccer's most colorful characters, who maintains he'll stand down as Netherlands coach after the tournament.